Iran International: History and availability

+Eventually, on February 18, 2023, after a significant escalation in state-backed threats from Iran and advice from the Metropolitan Police, Iran International TV said it had reluctantly closed its London studios temporarily and moved broadcasting to Washington, D.C.
+Operations resumed at a new location in London in September 2023.

+Attack on Iran International

+The Handala group infiltrated the internal systems and data of the Iran International media outlet in July 2025.
+Iran International confirmed the authenticity of the leaked data in a statement.The group said it had published information on more than 71,000 users, employees, financial records, contracts and internal messages of the network.
+In total, the volume of the leaked data is said to have exceeded 2 terabytes.

 Programming

 According to Middle East Eye, Iran International is a media platform for the Iranian opposition.
 Kourosh Ziabari of Al-Monitor wrote it "does not shy away from presenting itself as an opposition media organization" and frequently gives the microphone to guests who criticize the Iranian government.
 The channel has been referred to as an "Iranian exile news outlet" by Borzou Daragahi of The Independent.

 The channel is known for raising the profile of Reza Pahlavi, the last heir apparent to the former Iranian throne, by constant coverage and repeatedly interviewing him.
 It also airs coverage of People's Mujahedin of Iran (MEK), including live broadcast of their rallies.

 The claim of responsibility for the Ahvaz military parade attack was made through Iran International.
 In 2020, the TV broadcast performance of Iranian singers who were flown in from the United States to the Winter at Tantora Festival.
 Iran International does not run television advertisements.